Analysis | Nuclear Weapons

 The Situation

-The U.S. announced Feb.
-1 that it was suspending a landmark 1987 nuclear-weapons treaty with Russia that rolled back ground-launched intermediate-range missiles deployed in Europe.
-Both the U.S. and NATO say Russia’s recently developed 9M729 missile falls within the range prohibited by the pact, a charge Russia denies.
-The U.S. says that unless Russia destroys the missiles and associated equipment within six months, it will terminate the agreement.
-That could revive the nuclear arms race in Europe and spur one in Asia, as it would free the U.S. to deploy mid-range nuclear weapons to counter deployment of such arms by China, which is not bound by the 1987 treaty.
-Trump has said that in general the U.S. “must greatly strengthen and expand its nuclear capability.”
-Russian President Vladimir Putin has boasted of his country’s work on next-generation nuclear-weapons systems.
-Under President Donald Trump, the U.S. has already withdrawn from a 2015 accord setting limits on Iran’s nuclear program and has begun re-imposing sanctions that were lifted under the deal.
-Iran’s government has said it would continue to abide by the pact.
-The risk, though, is that as U.S. sanctions bite, hardliners in Iran will insist on re-accelerating the nuclear program.
-Before the deal, Iran possessed enough enriched uranium for multiple bombs and was thought to be capable of refining it to the level needed for weapons in just a few months.
-North Korea declared its nuclear force “complete” in late 2017.
-Dictator Kim Jong Un said in 2018 that he was open to giving up his nuclear weapons.
-It’s not clear what his conditions are.
-And many analysts are skeptical he’d ever relinquish the arms, for fear of losing his means of deterring a military intervention meant to topple him.
+Russia and the U.S. both suspended a landmark nuclear-weapons treaty in February, raising fears its end could restart the arms race in Europe and spur one in Asia.
+Each country accused the other of violating the 1987 pact, which rolled back ground-launched intermediate-range missiles deployed in Europe.
+If talks don’t revive the deal by Aug.
+2, it would free both parties to deploy mid-range nuclear weapons not just in Europe but elsewhere, enabling the U.S. to counter deployment of such arms by China.
+President Donald Trump has said that in general the U.S. “must greatly strengthen and expand its nuclear capability,” while his Russian counterpart Vladimir Putin has boasted of his country’s work on next-generation nuclear-weapons systems.
+The U.S. has already withdrawn from a 2015 accord setting limits on Iran’s nuclear program, though Iran’s government has said it would continue to abide by the pact.
+Before the deal, Iran possessed enough enriched uranium for multiple bombs.
+A meeting between North Korea leader Kim Jong Un in 2018 raised hopes that the reclusive dictator was open to giving up his nuclear weapons, though it’s not clear what his conditions are and many analysts are skeptical he’d relinquish the arms.

 The Background